jliclaire/Zendesk-Ticket-Viewer/README.md

 # How to use

 The application will start with the default to display the list of the first 15 tickets.
-At the bottom of the list, a menu with seven options will show as well.
+At the bottom of the list, a menu with eight options will show as well.

 <p><img src="./docs/menu.JPG"/></p>